1,000+ Opportunities

 This access mode is open and free of charge to eligible public and private users, primarily for publicly funded research, as well as for industrial applications in collaborative projects which are funded by Horizon Europe or the Digital Europe Programme Terms of Reference | EuroHPC JU AI Factories Access Calls for Industrial Innovation Revised Access Policy of the EuroHPC Joint Undertaking Explore AI Factories FAQs Contact the Helpdesk

-Based on current listing details, eligibility includes: AI SMEs and startups from EU/associated countries receive free access; other industrial users have pay-per-use commercial access; researchers from eligible public and private institutions qualify for free access under p… Applicants should confirm final requirements in the official notice before submission.
+Based on current listing details, eligibility includes: AI SMEs and startups from EU/associated countries receive free access; publicly funded scientific researchers also eligible for free access; other industrial users pay commercial rates.
+Applicants should confirm final requirements in the official notice before submission.

 Current published award information indicates See official notice Always verify allowable costs, matching requirements, and funding caps directly in the sponsor documentation.